UPGo-McGill/matchr/README.md

-When the {shiny} package is installed, `compare_images` loads an interactive Shiny app for verifying the results of the comparison algorithm; otherwise, images are loaded statically in a viewer window for manual comparison.
+When the {shiny} package is installed, `compare_images` loads an interactive Shiny app for verifying the results of the comparison algorithm and for flagging individual matches for follow up.

 ## Learn more

-Use `vignette(package = "matchr")` to learn more about how matchr works\!
+Use `vignette(package = "matchr")` to learn more about how matchr works!